 Nebraska Criminal Defense Attorneys

 If you or someone you know is facing a criminal charge, it is important that you act immediately and find legal representation.
 A criminal attorney can review your case and help advise you on the best course of action.
 Criminal charges carry lasting effects on your life, and a skilled attorney can help save you from an unnecessary guilty plea or an overly punitive sentencing.
-Contact Berry Law Firm to discuss your case with our Lincoln and Omaha criminal defense lawyers so we can begin advising you and building your defense today.
+Contact Berry Law to discuss your case with our Lincoln and Omaha criminal defense lawyers so we can begin advising you and building your defense today.